RaccoonMusicPlayer/readme_examples/readme.md

 <p align="center"><a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#first-run"><img src="https://github.com/DataExplorerUser/readme_examples/blob/main/first_app.gif" alt="Dear PyGui example window"></a></p>

 ## Tools
-There are several developer tools built into Dear PyGui that can assist in developing and debugging your code.
+There are several developer tools built into Dear PyGui that can assist in developing your app and debugging your code.

 ### Built-in Demo
 You can interact with an elaborate [demo](https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo) of Dear PyGui's functionality by adding [two lines](https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo) to your code.
 The following impression only shows a fraction of all widgets and customisation options.